 BIO323 Human Anatomy/Physiology II

 This course, the second half of the two-term series in human biology, will explore the structure and function of the endocrine, circulatory, immune, respiratory, digestive, urinary, and reproductive systems of Homo sapiens.
 The pathological conditions associated with these systems will be addressed.
 You will learn to identify anatomical structures and recognize their important characteristics while gaining knowledge of anatomical and physiological terminology.
 Memorization of many facts and structures will be required, but practical applications of the material will also be stressed.
 Emphasis will be placed upon clinical applications, anabolic and catabolic energy pathways, and the levels of organization and control that permit homeostasis.
 Through this approach, students are expected to develop an understanding of how anatomy and physiology relate to pathology.
 Regardless of your career plans, this course will give you a deeper understanding of the most complex machine you will ever use…your body.
-Must be taken concurrently with BIO324.

 Credit Hours: 4